The Short Answer:

 A qualified tax professional is always your best bet for determining where your tax liability lies.
 However, your workers’ compensation attorney should have plenty of experience to provide you with some basic guidance as to whether or not you’ll need to pay taxes on your benefits.
 In addition, if you encounter any issues with applications, denials or appeals, an attorney is your best bet to get them squared away.

-If you’re in the Chattanooga area and are in need of help from a qualified work accident lawyer, the McMahan Law Firm is here to help.
+If you’re in the Chattanooga area and are in need of help from a qualified work accident lawyer, The McMahan Law Firm is here to help.
 Contact us for a free consultation about your case, and let us get you on the right track today.